geelen/glenmaddern.com/src/articles/_introducing_am_css.md

 ```

 In the same way that `<div class='a b c'>` doesn't care which order the `a`, `b` and `c` are in, or what else is present, neither does the `~=` selector.
 But `~=` isn't limited to the `class` attribute.
 It can work on anything.

+# Attribute Modules

+Attribute Modules, or AM, at its core is about *defining namespaces* for your styles to live in.
+Let's begin with a simple example, the grid:

 ## The zero-class approach